Multiple Principled Solutions

 For example, I would not want to write the paper that says that smoking prevents lung cancer, nor would I want to write a paper saying spanking is good for children.

-That being said, I think there are often multiple principled ways forward.
+That being said, I think there are often multiple principled ways forward or multiple principled solutions.

 Often the key is not so much to make the 100% correct decision, but to make one of several possible principled decisions.